Religion and drugs: Ancient Mesoamerica

 Archaeological, ethnohistorical, and ethnographic data show that Mesoamerican cultures used psychedelic substances in therapeutic and religious rituals.
 The ancient Aztecs used a variety of entheogenic plants and animals within their society, including ololiuqui (Rivea corymbosa), teonanácatl (Psilocybe spp.), and peyotl (Lophophora williamsii).
 Goals for the usage of entheogenics by the Maya were spiritual healing, wisdom gain, and religious ceremonies.
 The effects of psychedelic plants during religious rituals is believed to have had an impact on the development and creation of statues, and sacred images.
+Similar entheogenic practices also appear in the precolonial Caribbean, where evidence from eastern Puerto Rico (c.
+A.D.
+1150–1250) demonstrates that Anadenanthera peregrina seeds were processed into cohoba snuff, a substance associated with ritual use, healing practices, and the diagnosis of illness through interactions with supernatural entities.

 Hinduism

 Soma

 Hinduism has a history of psychedelic usage going back to the Vedic period.
 The oldest scriptures of Hinduism such as Rigveda (1500 BCE), mention ritualistic consumption of a divine psychedelic known as soma.
 There are many theories about the recipe of Soma.
 Non-Indian researchers have proposed candidates including Amanita muscaria, Psilocybe cubensis, Peganum harmala and Ephedra sinica.
 According to recent philological and archaeological studies, and in addition, direct preparation instructions confirm in the Rig Vedic Hymns (Vedic period) Ancient Soma most likely consisted of poppy, Phaedra/Ephedra and Cannabis.

 In the Vedas, the same word soma is used for the drink, the plant, and its deity.
 Drinking soma produces immortality (Amrita, Rigveda 8.48.3).
 Indra and Agni are portrayed as consuming soma in copious quantities.
 According to Hymn 1.32 of the Rigveda, Indra drank large amounts of Soma in his fight with the serpent demon Vritra.
 The consumption of Soma by human beings is well attested in Vedic rituals.

 The Rigveda (8.48.3) says:

 Ralph T.H.
 Griffith translates this as:

 We have drunk soma and become immortal; we have attained the light, the Gods discovered.

 Now what may foeman's malice do to harm us?
 What, O Immortal, mortal man's deception?